 However, it needs good pre-filtering.
 And its filters need to be changed at least annually to keep it at top-notch performance.

-Malibu C Hard Water System
+3. Get the Malibu C Hard Water Shampoo

 This is cheapest and most cost-effective solution I use.

 The Malibu C company specializes in products that are scientifically proven to neutralize the harmful effects (also known as oxidization) from hard water on the skin and hair.

 Their products work so well, that I’ve even got mine on repeat order on Amazon.